 First, list all your intangible assets.

-- need to be formally registered (for example, trademarks for brand names and logos, patents for inventions), or
+- Need to be formally registered (for example, trademarks for brand names and logos, patents for inventions), or

-- can arise automatically (for example, copyright in artistic works, and in software) as a natural consequence of founders recording their work.
+- Can arise automatically (for example, copyright in artistic works, and in software) as a natural consequence of founders recording their work.
 Make a record of your ideas, marketing photos, drawings, designs, or code writing, etc. (and do not to lose them!).